Moments of traces of circular beta-ensembles: Introduction

-with $\beta>0$ and $\theta_i\in [0, 2\pi)$ for $1\leq i \leq n.$ The density function of $\theta_1, \cdots,\theta_n$ for the COE is $f(\theta_1, \cdots, \theta_n|\beta)$ with $\beta=1,$ and that for the CSE is $f(\theta_1, \cdots, \theta_n|\beta)$ with $\beta=4.$
+with $\beta>0$ and $\theta_i\in[0, 2\pi)$ for $1\leq i \leq n$.
+The density function of $\theta_1, \ldots,\theta_n$ for the COE is $f(\theta_1, \ldots, \theta_n|\beta)$ with $\beta=1$, and that for the CSE is $f(\theta_1, \ldots, \theta_n|\beta)$ with $\beta=4$.

-The purpose of this paper is to study the analogues of (\ref{DiaEvans}) and (\ref{weapon}) for the circular $\beta$-ensembles with density function $f(\theta_1, \cdots, \theta_n|\beta)$ in (\ref{bensemble}) for any $\beta>0.$ Before stating the main results, we next introduce some background about the circular $\beta$-ensembles.
+The purpose of this paper is to study the analogues of (\ref {DiaEvans}) and (\ref{weapon}) for the circular $\beta$-ensembles with density function $f(\theta_1, \ldots, \theta_n|\beta)$ in (\ref{bensemble}) for any $\beta>0$.
+Further, we develop the central limit theorems for functions of $(e^{i\theta_1}, \ldots, e^{i\theta _n})$.
+Before stating the main results, we next introduce some background about the circular $\beta$-ensembles.

-The circular ensembles were first introduced by physicist Dyson \cite{Dyson62a, Dyson62b, Dyson62c} for the study of nuclear scattering data.
-They are modifications of the Gaussian matrix ensembles.
+The circular ensembles were first introduced by physicist Dyson \cite{Dyson62a,Dyson62b,Dyson62c} for the study of nuclear scattering data.
 In fact, as studied in \cite{Dyson62a}, Dyson shows that the consideration of time reversal symmetry leading to the three Gaussian ensembles behaves equally well to unitary matrices.
-A time reversal symmetry requires that $U = U^T,$ no time reversal symmetry has no constraint, and a time reversal symmetry for a system with an odd number of spin 1/2 particles requires $U = U^D,$ where $D$ denotes the quaternion dual.
-Choosing such matrices with a uniform probability then gives COE, CUE and CSE, respectively (see, e.g., \cite{Forresterbook, Mehta}).
-The entries of COE and CUE are asymptotically complex normal random variables when the sizes of the matrices are large \cite{Jiang09a, Jiang09c, Jiang06}.
+A time reversal symmetry requires that $U = U^T$, no time reversal symmetry has no constraint, and a time reversal symmetry for a system with an odd number of spin $1/2$ particles requires $U = U^D$, where $D$ denotes the quaternion dual.
+Choosing such matrices with a uniform probability then gives COE, CUE and CSE, respectively (see, e.g., \cite{Forresterbook,Mehta}).
+The entries of COE and CUE are asymptotically complex normal random variables when the sizes of the matrices are large \cite{Jiang09a,Jiang09c,Jiang06}.

 Let $U$ be an $n\times n$ Haar-invariant unitary matrix.
 As mentioned earlier, $U$ is also a CUE; the matrix $U^TU$ gives a COE.
-A similar but a bit more involved construction of CSE can be found in Ch.
-9 from \cite{Mehta}.
-For the relations among the zonal polynomials, the Schur functions, the zonal spherical functions, the Gelfand pairs and the three circular ensembles, see, e.g., Chap.
-VII in \cite{Macdonald1998} or Section 2.7 in \cite{Blower} for reference.
+Furthermore, the matrix $U^D U$ gives a CSE when $n$ is even; see Chapter~9 from \cite{Mehta}.
+For the relations among the zonal polynomials, the Schur functions, the Gelfand pairs and the three circular ensembles; see, for example, Chapter VII in \cite{Macdonald1998} or Section~2.7 in \cite{Blower} for reference.

 Now we consider the moments in (\ref{DiaEvans}) and (\ref{weapon}) for the circular $\beta$-ensembles.
-Taking $\beta=1$ in (\ref{bensemble}), that is, choosing $W_n$ such that it is an $n\times n$ COE, by an elementary check in Lemma \ref{blue}, we have
+Taking $\beta=1$ in (\ref {bensemble}), that is, choosing $W_n$ such that it is an $n\times n$ COE, by an elementary check in Lemma~\ref{blue}, we have